wordplaydev/wordplay/CONTRIBUTING.md

 1. Review [available issues](https://github.com/amyjko/wordplay/issues), searching for the ones you like.
 2. Ask Amy to assign it to you, so everyone knows that you're the point of contact for it.
 3. Review the current behavior and the text of the issue.
 Does it need elaboration, minimal reproduction steps, design work?
-Get all of that information and add it to the issue, preferably putting it in the main body of the issue in a central place, rather than as comments.
+Make sure everything aligns with the issue templates, adding any information necessary in the main description of the issue.
+(Only use comments for discussion about the issue, treating the description as the latest summary of the conversation.)
 4. When you're ready to work on the issue, create a branch from `main` in which to do your work.
 Publish it if you like, so that others can work on it with you.
 (If you're a team member, you should have permissions to publish to the repo; if not, fork and publish it in your fork.)
 5. If there is no test that verifies the defect is repaired, write one (there probably isn't one, which is why there's a defect!).
 If it's a new feature, you may need to write multiple to express all of the feature's requirements.
 See the [verification](#verification) selection below on test writing for guidance.
 6. Fix the defect, or build the feature.
 Talk to everyone who might have a stake in the decision, including Amy, other contributors, and make sure the design and implementation decisions you're making are aligned with the project's existing patterns.